What We Believe

 The Holy Ghost is not a third person in the Godhead, but rather the Spirit of God (the Creator), the Spirit of the resurrected Christ.
 The Holy Ghost comes to dwell in the hearts and lives of everyone who believes and obeys the gospel.
 The Holy Ghost is our comforter, sustainer, and keeper (John 14:16-26; Romans 8:9-11).

-The Holy Ghost is only one of the three manifestations of the one true living God of Israel.
+The Holy Ghost is only one of the many manifestations of the one true living God of Israel.

 Sin is the transgression of the law, or commandments of God (I John 3:4).
 The guilt of sin has fallen upon all humanity from Adam until now (Romans 3:23).
 The wages of sin is eternal death (Romans 6:23; Revelation 20:14) to all those who refuse to accept salvation as set forth in the Word of God.